microsoft/node-api-dotnet/docs2/scenarios/js-dotnet-dynamic.md

    </Project>
    ```
    - The `TargetFramework` should match the version of .NET that the JS application will load.
+   - Add `<PackageReference>` elements for any .NET packages you intend to use from JavaScript.
+   - Add a reference to the `Microsoft.JavaScript.NodeApi.Generator` package to get automatic generation
+     of TS type-definitions for the referenced system assemblies and nuget packages.
+   - Change `NodeApiAssemblyJSModuleType` to `esm` if using ES modules.
    - For convenience the `OutDir` can be simply set to `bin` because there are no object files
      or debug/release builds involved.
 The referenced assemblies (and their dependencies)
      will be placed there.
-   - The `Microsoft.JavaScript.NodeApi.Generator` package reference enables automatic generation
-     of TS type-definitions for the referenced assemblies.
-   - Change `NodeApiAssemblyJSModuleType` to `esm` if using ES modules.

    Build the project to restore the packages, place assemblies in the `bin` directory, and generate
    type definitions: